Lamden/docs/docs/installing_node.md

 ## Setting up the network

-The flexibility of the cillantro allows to build `private network` or join to the existed and use it for any business purposes.
+The flexibility of the cillantro allows to build a `private network` or join to the existed and use it for any business purposes.

-The advantage of Private Network is getting all functionality of blockchain network at short period of time.
-You can start test your DAPP at once after deployment network.
+The advantage of a Private Network is getting all functionality of the blockchain network in a short period.
+You can start test your DAPP at once after the deployment network.

 ### Setting up a Private Network

-We suppose that you have successfully prepare your instance on DigitalOcean.
+We suppose that you have successfully prepared your instance on DigitalOcean.
-For private blockchain you need to initiate two instances.
+For private blockchain, you need to initiate two instances.
-Now you need to setup firewall rules.
+Now you need to set up firewall rules.

-Open next ports on both VMs.
+Open the next ports on both VMs.

 * 19000
 * 18080